joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Deleted the commands folder from the templates.
 	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing (This still needs improving) Default slice Z Seam type to random
-	Allow Vase loft to use preset path strings
-	Tie the error reporting of unknown primitive types in the Limpet function Make() directly to the primitive factory.
+	Allow Vase loft to use preset path strings.
+Reduced the height of the default vase loft profile Tie the error reporting of unknown primitive types in the Limpet function Make() directly to the primitive factory.
 	Replaced the pathloft algorithm completely from sdf to bufferedpolyline.
 Improves speed of path lofting dramatically